clarity20/fasder/README.md

 able to _use_ fasder in all POSIX compliant shells.
 Your shell needs to support command substitution in `$PS1` in order to automatically track your commands and files.
-This feature is not specified by the POSIX standard, but is present in many POSIX compliant shells.
+This feature is not specified by the POSIX standard, but is present in many POSIX-compliant shells.
 In shells without prompt command or prompt command substitution (csh for instance), you can add entries manually with `fasder -A`.
 You are most welcome to contribute shell initialization code for shells not yet supported.